Last updated on

 Questions?
 Texas Comptroller Contact Info

 If you have any questions, you can contact the Texas Comptroller at 800-252-1381.
 Their hours are Monday through Friday, from 8am to 5pm Central Time.
-If you call early, their hold times are very quick (1-5 minutes).
+If you call early, their hold times are very short (1-5 minutes).

 Texas Comptroller of Public Accounts